 Today, so much attention is placed on hiring: how do you attract young talent to your organization?
 What does your employer brand look like, and how do you refine it?
 What is the candidate experience?
 But hiring top talent isn’t much of an achievement if you can’t keep them around.
 Employee retention and churn rates should be receiving just as much of your time as search and recruitment.

 Employee turnover is costly, and not just to the company’s bottom line.
-Studies by the Society for Human Resource Management suggest that replacing an employee could cost as much as 50-60% of their annual salary, which includes not only the obvious spends like accrued PTO and hiring, but also loss of productivity, loyal clients, and position-specific knowledge.
+Studies by the Society for Human Resource Management suggest that replacing employees could cost as much as 50 to 60 percent of their annual salaries, which includes not only the obvious spends like accrued PTO and hiring, but also loss of productivity, loyal clients, and position-specific knowledge.
 Losing a valued employee can also harm morale, disrupt your company’s culture, and plant the seed of leaving for other people in your organization.

 Your employees are among the most, if not the most crucial asset in your organization, and with top talent in such high demand, if you’re not keeping your employees happy, your competitors are just waiting to step in and give it a go.
 Here are six strategies for engaging employees so that they’ll want to stick around.

 Creating and maintaining the right culture for your organization is essential.
 When you strike the right balance between your employees’ needs and the business’s goals, it’s that much easier to achieve a happy, productive workplace.
 That’s why it’s so important to find employees that identify with your culture: when employees feel a secure connection, they are less likely to leave.